powtd/react-expense-record/README.md

 # Expense Record
 Web application for recording the expense.
-Devoloped by using React libary.
+Developed by using React libary.

 ![](Untitled.png)